teekize/teekize/README.md

 ### Hi there 👋

 ## I am Teeka Lemein.
-I consider myself to be a life long learner.
+I a life long learner.

 <!--
 **teekize/teekize** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->